 The DVLA has admitted it incorrectly revoked the licences of hundreds of drivers after relying on the test results produced from faulty equipment used by …Read More

 Can it help me avoid a driving ban?
 FREE Initial Advice – call today!

 If you have 12 points on your licence you likely to receive an immediate driving ban of 6 months or more for a first time totting up disqualification.
 In order to decide whether a ban will be imposed, the Court will give you the opportunity to raise an exceptional hardship argument.

 If you have received 12 penalty points and need advice about whether you can claim exceptional hardship – contact our expert team on 0800 046 3066

 A finding of exceptional hardship would be the only way to prevent a driving ban at 12 points.
-In terms of satisfying the criteria for exceptional hardship, the hardship must be more than would normally be suffered by depriving the Defendant of his licence.
+In terms of satisfying the criteria for exceptional hardship, the hardship must be more than would normally be suffered by you without a licence.

 To find out more about exceptional hardship and to give you the best possible chance of avoiding a totting up ban please contact our specialist motoring solicitors on 0800 046 3066